google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 ---

-# Why should I care?
+# Why Should I Care?

 Example: write a function to find all duplicates in a list